Imbolc: A Celebration of Renewal and Light

 5. Express Gratitude

-Take a moment to express gratitude for the lessons of the past and the opportunities for growth ahead.
-Acknowledge the cyclical nature of life and the ever-turning wheel of the seasons.
+Reflect on the lessons of the past season and the opportunities ahead.
+Acknowledge the cycles of nature and life.

 6. Affirmations